Are you planning a West Coast road trip but don’t know where to start or where to go? I am here to help with my complete West Coast travel guide!

 - Terwilliger Hot Springs, Oregon

-You’ll start your West Coast Hot Springs Road Trip at some of the best hot springs in California.
-There is some distance between all of these hot springs, so make sure you give yourself plenty of time to see them all.
-The first one you’ll see is the Deep Creek Hot Springs in Southern California.
-Deep Creek is in the Mojave Desert and is known for it’s stunning views of the California desert landscape.
+Start with some of the best hot springs in California.
+The first one you’ll see is the Deep Creek Hot Springs in the Mojave Desert.
+It is known for its stunning views of the California desert landscape.

-Big Sur Road Trip
+Epic Big Sur Road Trip

 Highlights